![]() |

-City Park is/was a football ground located on Ferry Road in the north Edinburgh with a very rich history.
-Originally farmland and an orchard it was made into a football ground for amateur and youth matches.
+City Park was a football ground located on Ferry Road in the Crewe Toll area in north Edinburgh, which had a very rich history.
+Originally, the land was used for farming and an orchard, before it was made into a football ground for amateur and youth matches.

-However, a group of local residents formed a Save City Park group to try and keep it as a recreational area, which was said to be home to wildlife, youngsters playing sport as well as people picnicking.
+A group of local residents formed a Save City Park group to try and keep it as a recreational area, which was said to be home to wildlife, youngsters playing sport, as well as people picnicking.
+Their efforts were forlorn, as the development went ahead.
+Apartments now occupy the land, with the road serving them being named City Park Way.

 My visit